rstolpe/Stolpe-Webpage/README.md

 # Stolpe-Webpage
-This pages are syncing with stolpe.io
+This repo are syncing with stolpe.io